chatox/networks-science-course/README.md

-# Network Science Course
+# Network Science Course (2019 archive)

 Instructor: [Carlos Castillo](http://chato.cl/research)

 These are materials for an undergraduate Network Science course of the bachelor degree on Mathematical Engineering on Data Science at Universitat Pompeu Fabra.

-The materials on this page correspond to the course in September-December 2019, and should not be considered final until the end of the course.
-Materials from previous editions can be found in other branches of the repository for the course.
+:warning: You are looking at an archived page from a previous edition of the course.
+The materials on this page correspond to the course that took place in September-December 2019.

 * *"The most interesting subject so far ... the volume of work is quite a lot, but the topics are engaging." -- a student's evaluation from the 2019 edition.*
 * *"By far, the most interesting and fun subject of the trimester!" -- a student's evaluation from the 2018 edition.*